Host a Special Event

 Section 8: Temporary Food Establishments, Mobile Food Units and Alcohol

 Food and Beverages, Temporary Food Establishments, and Mobile Food Units:

 Indicate YES or NO on the Special Event Permit Application if food and/or beverages will be served at your event.

 If NO, you may leave this section blank.

-If YES, indicate YES or NO if Mobile Food Units (Food Trucks) and/or Temporary Food Establishments (Vendor Booths) will be used.
+If YES, indicate YES or NO if Food Trucks and/or Temporary Food Establishments (Vendor Booths) will be attending.

-If YES to either of these questions, please list Mobile Food Units and/or Temporary Food Establishments that will be at your event.
-If you do not yet have this information, you may leave that section blank and staff will contact you at a later date to verify what food vendors will be at your event.
+If YES to either question, list the Mobile Food Units and/or Temporary Food Establishments expected at your event.
+If you have not gathered this information yet, you may leave this section blank and staff will contact you later to verify.

 If ALCOHOL NOT PERMITTED, you may continue with the application.